manuelsanchezweb/htmx-astro/README.md

 | 01  | `cat quote`        | GET a random quote about cats every time you click a button.   |
 | 02  | `movie finder`     | Find your favourite movies using POST request.                 |
 | 03  | `pokedex infinite` | GET Pokemons using infinite scroll and updating the next pages |

+## Known bugs

+- [ ] We have the loader running in the /demo/01 if we are coming through any other route